openownership/bodsriskdetection/docs/use-cases/risk-pep-sanctions.md

 The first data point that we chose is a UK company's registration number, which is available both datasets.
 This allows us to reliably "sameAs" an OpenSanctions record with one from the Open Ownership Register.

-Open Sanction also publishes PSC (persons of significant control) information for certain entities as additional references within a record.
+OpenSanctions also publishes PSC (persons of significant control) information for certain entities as additional references within a record.
 These can be matched against Companies House identifiers, which in turn can match the entity against a BODS record.

 ![](diagrams/record-linking-opensanctions.png)